tejaswi-swarna-98/Hypothesis-Testing-Bike-Rentals/README.md

 Hypothesis testing is a critical tool in inferential statistics, used for determining the probability that a certain premise or condition holds true for a given statistical population.
 It’s a way to test the results of an experiment against an assumption or theory.

 ## Structure of Analysis
-  1.Data Pre-Processing
+1. Data Pre-Processing
-  2.Exploratory Data Analysis
+2. Exploratory Data Analysis
-  3.Hypothesis Testing
+3. Hypothesis Testing
-  4.Conclusions and Recommendations
+4. Conclusions and Recommendations

 ## Project Problem Statement